 Adaption within the industry

 Having been deemed an essential service by provincial governments in late March, real estate professionals made quick industry pivots to be able to safely meet the needs of clients.
 Thankfully, much of the technology that allowed them to continue showing homes and communicating with clients was already in place – albeit somewhat on the periphery of traditional real estate practice – such as virtual showings, e-signatures, 3D tours, and so on.
 In-person showings were reserved for only the most serious buyers, and in those cases, REALTORS® were behooved to manage their interactions respecting Public Health's guidelines.

 Booming market reactions

 By the end of May, the national market was making a strong rebound, with average sales rising 57% from April and new listings up 69% in the same period.2 By the end of June, home sales were “returning to normal levels for the month,” according to the Canadian Real Estate Association (CREA), with home sales rising 63% month over month, listings up 50% month over month, and the national average price rising 6.5% over June of 2019.3

 Purplebricks.ca and REALTOR.ca also reported skyrocketing online visits in June, which CREA’s Vice President Patrick Pichette suggests may have been due to “Canadians simply having delayed their home buying journey while continuing their search” in addition to “how quickly CREA adapted to promoting a virtual, contactless transaction process.”4

-July and August heralded more record-breaking months for many of Canada’s major markets have been seeing consistent record-breaking sales, particularly in Ontario, though the national averages still showed impressive figures.
-July saw the highest national sales of any month in history with a growth of 31% year over year, and in the same month, the national average home price surpassed $600,000 for the first time.5 By the end of December, many regions had finished slightly ahead of 2019 in annual sales,6 and both January and February 2021 saw persistent buyer demand reflected in impressive sales numbers.7
+Since July, many of Canada’s major markets have been seeing consistent record-breaking sales, particularly in Ontario, though the national averages still showed impressive figures.
+September saw the highest national sales of any month in history with a growth of 45.6% year over year, and in the same month, the national average home price surpassed $600,000 for the first time.5 By the end of December, many regions had finished slightly ahead of 2019 in annual sales,6 and both January and February 2021 saw persistent buyer demand reflected in impressive sales numbers.7

 What’s next for pandemic sellers?